onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 There is no greater goal than optimizing humanity and being a scientist in the great canvas of history

-We’re doing an uncapped and perpetuating open financing round

 AGI alignment (with humans) and human alignment are mostly the same problem